-London’ best vegan restaurants
+London’s best vegan restaurants

-This Veganuary, we’re looking beyond fake meat to celebrate the wide array of vegan food on offer across the capital, from sweet pastries and Ethiopian injera, to fake sushi and Chinese takeaway.
+With Veganuary around the corner, we’re looking beyond fake meat to celebrate the wide array of vegan food on offer across the capital, from sweet pastries and Ethiopian injera, to fake sushi and Chinese takeaway.
 London local and passionate vegan Serena Lee rounds up her top ten places to grab a plant-based bite…

 Where: 45-47 Parkway, London NW1 7PN

 This unassuming vegan pizzeria has won awards at the World Pizza Championships, PizzAward in Naples, and more – all up against traditional, non-vegan pizzas.
 And while its wood-fired, sourdough pizzas are truly delicious, Purezza also offers a range of tasty Italian vegan fare including lasagne and calzone, making it a desirable pitstop for hungry plant-based foodies.
 It has locations in Brighton and London, and the latter is a just short walk from Regent’s Park, so in the summer it’s perfect for grabbing a takeaway, wandering up to the park with friends and enjoying one of London’s most beautiful green spaces.

 Where: 35 Piccadilly, London W1J 0DW (Multiple store locations and market stalls on weekends)